 Start by choosing pairs of exercises, aim for about 5 pairs, or 10 exercises in total.
 If you’re doing a full body, each pair might be made up of an upper body and lower body exercises.
 Or if you’re in the mood for an intense upper body session, choose pairs where both exercises target the same primary muscle group.
 Or if you’re well into your fitness journey, target opposing muscle groups within the pair to give yourself a well balanced work out.

 Whether it’s for a time limit, or a number of reps, perform each exercise in the pair back to back, with no rest in between.
 Between pairs is when you take the rest.
 Do each pair twice before moving onto the next pair.

-Choose 3 compound exercises.
+Choose 5 compound exercises.
 Deadlifts, squats, and push-ups would work well.
 Add in some more cardio based ones to get your heart rate up.
 Mountain climbers, froggers, or burpees should do that.
 You have as long as you want.
-And you can choose how many reps of each to do at a time.
 But you must do 100 reps of each exercise in total.
 Aim for 20 at a time to break it up nicely.

 You can make it easier for yourself by reducing the target rep number or harder by increasing it.
 Feel free to add on more exercises if you do so.

 Pyramid structures can also be called triangle structures or diamond structures.

 The idea is to gradually decrease the number of reps or time worked for each round of the circuit.